-The Council have shortlisted a number of suitable projects from a much larger list of over 100 potential schemes.
+The Council has shortlisted a number of suitable projects from a much larger list of almost 100 potential schemes.
 The projects are:

-We want to know whether you support these projects.
-You can also tell us why you think any other listed projects should be considered for funding in 2017/18 or even suggest your own ideas for suitable projects.
+We want to know whether you support CIL funding being spent on these projects.
+Or you can tell us why you think any other projects listed at www.westlancs.gov.uk/CFP should be considered for funding in 2019/20 or even suggest your own ideas for suitable projects.

-Councillor John Hodson, Portfolio Holder for Development and Regeneration, said: “CIL funding can help make some exciting projects a reality and we want to hear what the public thinks so please take part in this consultation.
-Last year the comments we received helped decide what we spent the money on so it’s important that you get involved.
+Councillor John Hodson, Portfolio Holder for Planning, said: “CIL money can help make some exciting projects a reality and the Council really wants to hear what the public thinks, so please take part in this consultation.
+Each year the comments we receive help decide what we spend the money on so it’s important that you get involved.”

 Comments on the consultations can be sent to the Council between Friday 12 October and Friday 9 November 2018.
 Further information on the draft CIL Funding Programme can be viewed, between the same dates, by visiting Community Infrastructure Levy consultation or dropping in to your local library or Council office to view the documents.
 If you have any questions phone 01695 585171.

 You can submit your views online or by completing a comments form that is available at Community Infrastructure Levy consultation or in local libraries and returning it to the Council by email to CIL@westlancs.gov.uk or post to CIL Officer, Development and Regeneration Service, West Lancashire Borough Council, 52 Derby St, Ormskirk, L39 2DF.

 All comments received will be considered as we prepare our final recommendations.
 A final decision on how we spend CIL monies will be made by the Council’s Cabinet in early 2019.